-You know when you’re trying to eat better and you’re doing all the right things — adding greens, choosing healthier options, cutting back on the obvious stuff — but it still doesn’t feel that different?
+You know when you’re trying to eat better and doing all the “right” things, adding greens, choosing better options, cutting back on the obvious stuff, but it still doesn’t feel that different?

-One thing that doesn’t get talked about enough is this: it’s not just what you eat.
-It’s what you eat together.
-My last post was about supplement synergy — how certain supplements work better together and some actually block each other.
-The same principle applies to food, and honestly it’s just as important.
+One thing that doesn’t get talked about enough is this.
+It’s not only what you eat, it’s what you eat together.
+I mentioned this a bit in my last post on supplements, how some work better together and some don’t.
+The same idea applies to food, and it matters just as much.

-Growing up I never thought about it.
-I just focused on eating good foods and assumed that was enough.
-But once you start paying attention to how foods actually work together, it starts to make a lot more sense.
-Some nutrients help each other out.
-Some make it easier for your body to absorb things.
-And some kind of get in each other’s way.
-You don’t need to memorise anything complicated — but a few simple combinations can genuinely make a difference.
+Growing up, I never really thought about it.
+I just focused on eating well and assumed that was enough.
+But once you start paying attention to how foods work together, it starts to make more sense.
+Some nutrients support each other, some help with absorption, and some can get in the way.
+A few simple combinations can genuinely make a difference.

 Food Combos That Are Worth Knowing